paulsheldrake/components/README.md

 - password: **admin**

 ## Congratulations
 We now have a Drupal 8 project titled Pacific Whale Conservancy that we will be using throughout the remaining training.
 This Drupal 8 instance is configured with the latest best practices in mind for site building.
-This includes use of the Media module, Paragraphs, various Twig modules and the Component and UI Libraries modules.
+This includes use of the Media module, Paragraphs, various Twig modules and the Components modules.

 This training does not cover site building but we will briefly discuss various decision made when implementing a component-based theme using Twig and Pattern Lab.